While in San Juan, Puerto Rico for my 30th birthday. I signed up for an excursion where I ended up going cliff diving in

 I want to give a special thank you to Hector and his crew for guiding us thru El Yunque National Forest.
 You all helped make the experience that much more memorable.
 Hector would lead all of us while one of the tour guides walked along with us in the middle of the group and another guide stayed back behind us all.
 The guides communicated well and were always aware of where everyone was from our group.

 This was by far one of the most amazing excursions that I’ve been on and I would recommend it to anyone that goes and visits Puerto Rico.
 You have to go see El Yunque National Forest.
 I vlogged my entire trip and posted a recap of my trip on my Youtube Channel.
-Check out the video below to see clips of El Yunque National Forest.
+Check out the video below to watch me go cliff diving in El Yunque National Forest.